kaflan/hurtom/README.md

-hurtom
+Hurtom
 ======

-Python3 is required
+1. Python3 is required
-Postgres with Json-field support
+2. Postgres with Json-field support